 About an hour’s drive outside of Rochester, Bristol Mountain Zipline Canopy Tour and aerial adventure park are set in some of the state’s most gorgeous scenery.
 The aerial adventure part consists of seven courses with more than 125 elements to conquer, and on select dates even offers night climbs followed by a bonfire.
 The canopy tour lets you ride seven zip lines, cross four bridges, take two gorgeous hikes in nature, and wraps up with a final “Leap of Faith.”
 Prices vary by type of activity.
 See website for height and weight requirements.
 Open Spring through Fall.

 Boundless Adventures, Purchase

 You don’t have to visit the animals before you check out the Bronx Zoo’s new Treetop Adventure, but stopping by the monkey exhibits for a little inspiration along the way can’t hurt.
 Once you arrive you’ll choose either the ziplines, the Treetop courses, or both (we recommend both!).
 You’ll be assigned an allotted time slot so as to keep the ropes from getting too crowded, but during the short wait they’ll fit you for your harness and give you the rundown on everything you need to know.
 The ziplines will fly you 400 feet over the Bronx River and back, picking up some serious speed along the way.
 The Treetop Adventure is designed for you to work your way up the levels, starting with a warm-up on the yellow Chipmunk trails until you’re comfortable to move all the way to black Ratsnake.
 You can be as independent as you like, but the park rangers are always ready and available to step in to help and offer tips.
 Now you’ll know how the monkeys feel!
-Zipline tickets $24.95, climbing tickets (2 hours) $49.95, climb and zip combo ticket $59.95.
+Zipline tickets $24.95, climbing and zipline tickets (2.5 hours) $59.95.
 See website for height and weight requirements.